 The Physics Department occupies one floor of the Science Building.
-It has five fully equipped laboratories and also a Physics library where pupils can work during their free time, along with five Physics teachers with a combined teaching experience of over fifty years.
+It has five fully equipped laboratories and also a Physics library where pupils can work during their free time, along with five Physics teachers with a combined teaching experience of many decades.
 We have good links with many local Universities where we have frequent visits for lectures.

-In the 4th form the pupils begin by studying astronomy and there is an opportunity for some practical observations with the department’s telescopes during lessons and in the weekly astronomy club.
-After the Christmas holiday pupils begin working on the AQA Science A GCSE.
-In the Remove year pupils continue with work on the AQA Science A GCSE and they will sit their exams for this course in June of that year unless they have opted for Separate Science in which case they will sit all of their exams in the 5th form.
-In the 5th form the combined scientists will follow the AQA Additional Science course and they will have their exams in June.
-The separate scientists will continue to study AQA GCSE Physics and will sit all their exams for this course in June.
-The AQA Physics GCSE provides an excellent grounding for pupils who may wish to study Physics in the 6th form; however, it is not a prerequisite and combined scientists will often excel at the Physics A-Level.
+In the Fourth Form the pupils will studying some astronomy and there is an opportunity for some practical observations with the department’s telescopes during lessons and in the weekly astronomy club.
+Pupils are studying GCSE work from their very first lesson but the focus in the first half term is to develop the skills needed to become a successful Physicist.
+In the Remove year pupils continue with work on the AQA GCSE Physics course.
+In the 5th form the pupils will continue to be prepared for either AQA GCSE Physics course or for the AQA Combined Science: Trilogy course.
+All pupils will have all of their exams in the June examination period.
+The AQA Physics GCSE provides an excellent grounding for pupils who may wish to study Physics in the Sixth Form; however, it is not a prerequisite and combined scientists will often excel at the Physics A-Level.

 In the Sixth Form pupils are study the AQA Physics A GCE.
-Topics covered in the AS year include Mechanics, Particle Physics, Electricity, Waves and Quantum Physics.
-Pupils generally find that this course supports, and is well supported by, AS Mathematics.
+Topics covered in the first year include Mechanics, Particle Physics, Electricity, Waves and Quantum Physics.
+Pupils generally find that this course supports, and is well supported by, A-Level Mathematics.